openhab/org.openhab.binding.zwave/doc/brk/zcombo_0_0.md

 ## Overview

-Z-wave compatible smoke and carbon monoxide alarm.
-First Alert Z-Wave Detector - NOT WINK compatible.

-Integrated wireless alarm system is Iris compatible to send you mobile alerts and emails.
+<p&gtZ-wave compatible smoke and carbon monoxide alarm.
+First Alert Z-Wave Detector - NOT WINK compatible.</p&gt <p&gtIntegrated wireless alarm system is Iris compatible to send you mobile alerts and emails.
 The alarm is also compatible with 3rd party certified Z-Wave devices with the First Alert protocol.
-Note- this alarm is not compatible with Onelink.

-  * Wireless connection to z-wave hub
-  * Reliable electrochemical co and photoelectric smoke sensors
-  * Features single button test/Silence and side-access battery drawer
-  * Meets UL standards and backed by 7 year limited warranty
-  * Certified for use with Nexia Home Intelligence or other Z-Wave systems
-  * Combination Smoke and Carbon Monoxide protection that alerts you whether you are home or away
-  * Photoelectric smoke sensor helps reduce false alarms such as from cooking or shower steam
+Note- this alarm is not compatible with Onelink.</p&gt <ul&gt<li&gtWireless connection to z-wave hub</li&gt <li&gtReliable electrochemical co and photoelectric smoke sensors</li&gt <li&gtFeatures single button test/Silence and side-access battery drawer</li&gt <li&gtMeets UL standards and backed by 7 year limited warranty</li&gt <li&gtCertified for use with Nexia Home Intelligence or other Z-Wave systems</li&gt <li&gtCombination Smoke and Carbon Monoxide protection that alerts you whether you are home or away</li&gt <li&gtPhotoelectric smoke sensor helps reduce false alarms such as from cooking or shower steam</li&gt </ul&gt

 ### Inclusion Information

-  1. Slide battery door open.
-  2. Insert batteries checking the correct orientation.
-  3. Press and hold the test button.
+<ol&gt<li&gtSlide battery door open.</li&gt <li&gtInsert batteries checking the correct orientation.</li&gt <li&gtPress and hold the test button.
 Keep it held down as you slide the battery drawer closed.
-You may then release the button.

-  * The alarm will remain awake for 30 seconds on inclusion.
-  * The alarm supports one association group with up to 1 node, and sends its alarms to that group.
-  * The alarm supports configuration parameter #1, which has a size of 1, a default value of 0, and when set to 1 causes the device to send double alarm messages.
+You may then release the button.</li&gt </ol&gt<ul&gt<li&gtThe alarm will remain awake for 30 seconds on inclusion.</li&gt <li&gtThe alarm supports one association group with up to 1 node, and sends its alarms to that group.</li&gt <li&gtThe alarm supports configuration parameter #1, which has a size of 1, a default value of 0, and when set to 1 causes the device to send double alarm messages.</li&gt </ul&gt

 ### Exclusion Information

-  1. Slide battery door open.
-  2. Remove and re-insert batteries checking the correct orientation.
-  3. Press and hold the test button.
+<ol&gt<li&gtSlide battery door open.</li&gt <li&gtRemove and re-insert batteries checking the correct orientation.</li&gt <li&gtPress and hold the test button.
 Keep it held down as you slide the battery drawer closed.
-You may then release the button.
+You may then release the button.</li&gt </ol&gt

 ### Wakeup Information